How we change what others think, feel, believe and do

 You may also be a student of persuasion and psychology.
 This site is based on much research, and the practical techniques are backed up with all of the main academic theories and research.

 You might also be the victim or target of persuasion, as we all are, many times each and every day.
 Because if you can detect a trick or technique coming your way, you can avoid it, expose it, or play with the trickster, doubling back the deception and outplaying them at their own game.
 For this is the great leveller: if you try to deceive someone and they discover it, then the game ends there and then, and they may never trust you again.

 We are a consulting and publishing company.
 The principal consultant and author of this site is David Straker, an individual with a long background in a range of mind-changing areas, including (in no particular order) counseling, psychology, marketing, sales, education, business change, international management and consulting.
 Oh yes, and parenting.
 And four postgraduate qualifications in changing minds (M.Sc. psychology, M.Sc. management, Postgraduate Certificate in Education, and Diploma in Marketing).
-And now his family are contributing in various ways, from web development to research.

 How do we do it?